 Q: Can I come pick out my puppy in person?
 A: Puppies are selected at 4-5 weeks of age via pictures and video uploaded to our website.
 Puppies are not vaccinated at such an early age and thus are susceptible to viruses.
 We are very diligent in the area of bio-security.
 The potential of accidental parvo exposure makes all breeders shake in their boots.

 Q: When is the balance due for my puppy?
-A: Balance, including hand delivery, and training camp tuition, is due within 7 days of selecting your puppy.
-If you are selecting your puppy after it is 4-5 weeks old, balance is due in full immediately.
+A: Balance, including hand delivery, and training camp tuition, is due within 3 days of selecting your puppy.

 Q: How old are puppies when they are ready for their forever home?
 A: Puppies are ready for training camp or their forever homes at 8 weeks of age.